April 2023 Review

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of ten reports in April 2022 that we believe to relate to the above:
+We are aware of four reports in April 2023 that we believe to relate to the above:

-We are aware of at least five reports involving the use of police Tasers.
+We are aware of at least four reports in April 2023 involving the use of police Tasers:

 Animal Death and Injury

-We are aware of at least eleven reports in April 2022 of animal cruelty and/or death involving a gun, including:
+We are aware of at least six reports in April 2023 of animal cruelty and/or death involving a gun:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.